rsocket/rsocket/quark/README.md

 # Running the tests

-The details of running quark generated code differ depending on the backend in use, however the quark compiler can run the code for you:
+The details of running Quark generated code differ depending on the backend in use, however the Quark compiler can run the code for you:

     # quark run --python rxtest.q
     ...